 The app's user interface is fully responsive, meaning the components respond to the screen size and resolution of any device.
-This enables a consistent experience across mobile, tablet, and desktop users by providing access to all of the product’s features regardless of device.
+This enables a consistent experience across mobile, tablet, and desktop users by providing access to all of the Software as a Service (SaaS) features regardless of device.

 Our UI design needed a flexible structure to accommodate for white labeling by third parties.
 The variability of colors, typography, and components were controlled by well defined plug in code that will easily adjust as needed.